-- ✓ To adjust the seat height safely, either - push the bike near to a wall, so that the rider can lean on the wall to support themselves or - ask another person to hold the pedelec. - 1 Climb onto the bicycle. - Place your heel on the pedal and extend your leg, so that the pedal is at the lowest crank rotation point. - ⇒ The rider sits straight on the saddle if the seat is at an optimum height.
+- ✓ To adjust the seat height safely, either - Push the pedelec near to a wall, so that the rider can lean on the wall to support themselves or - ask another person to hold the pedelec. - 1 Climb onto the pedelec. - Place your heel on the pedal and extend your leg, so that the pedal is at the lowest crank rotation point. - ⇒ The rider sits straight on the saddle if the seat is at an optimum height.
 If this is not the case, adjust the length of the seat post to your needs.

-Figure 34: Optimal saddle height
+Figure 21: Optimal saddle height